mixelpixx/bm25_rag/README.md

 - OpenAI for providing the GPT-4 model and embeddings
 - The Langchain community for their excellent tools and documentation
 - Contributors and users of this project for their valuable input and feedback

+## Support
+If you encounter any issues or have questions, please open an issue on the GitHub repository or contact the maintainers directly.

+Remember to keep your OpenAI API key confidential and never share it publicly or commit it to version control systems.